MystenLabs/sui-gas-pool/README.md

 ### RPC Server

+The gas pool service starts a RPC Server that listens on a specified port.
+It supports permission control through barer secret token.
+An internal server that communicates with the gas pool service must specify the token in the request.
+This is also why an internal server is needed such that the barer token is not exposed to the public.
 An HTTP server is implemented to take the following 3 requests:

 - GET("/"): Checks the health of the server